MagicGoddess/AI-Horde-Worker/README.md

 # AI Horde Worker

+> ⚠️ **Need help setting things up?** Some modes (like Alchemist) may be broken or require specific configurations.
+We recommend joining the [AI Horde Discord](https://discord.gg/kwst4K7wbv) for assistance and updates.

 ## ⚠️ Notice for Image Generation

 > As of January 2024, the official worker for image generation is now [horde-worker-reGen](https://github.com/Haidra-Org/horde-worker-reGen).